Jurager/eav/docs/localization.md

 }
 ```

-Once the relation is in place, you may call `save()` exactly as you would for an EAV model:
+Once the relation is in place, call `save()` exactly as you would for an EAV model:

 ```php
 app(TranslationManager::class)->save($region, [